RaphiMC/ImmediatelyFast/README.md

 ## Installation

-The mod is requires the Fabric loader and is compatible with Minecraft 1.19 - 1.19.3.
+The mod requires the Fabric loader and is compatible with Minecraft 1.19 - 1.19.3.

 You can download the mod from [Modrinth](https://modrinth.com/mod/immediatelyfast) or [Curseforge](https://www.curseforge.com/minecraft/mc-mods/immediatelyfast)